eScienceLab/eScienceLab.github.io/_projects/eosc-entrust.md

 <!-- copied from proposal, rewrite: -->

-EOSC-ENTRUST is an Horizon Europe project funded by [HORIZON-INFRA-2023-EOSC-01-06](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/topic-details/horizon-infra-2023-eosc-01-06) (101131056) "Trusted environments for sensitive data management in EOSC" and lead by [ELIXIR](https://elixir-europe.org/) Hub at [EMBL-EBI](https://www.ebi.ac.uk/).
+EOSC-ENTRUST is an Horizon Europe project funded by [HORIZON-INFRA-2023-EOSC-01-06](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/topic-details/horizon-infra-2023-eosc-01-06) grant 101131056 (_Trusted environments for sensitive data management in EOSC_) and lead by [ELIXIR](https://elixir-europe.org/) Hub at [EMBL-EBI](https://www.ebi.ac.uk/).

 The mission of EOSC-ENTRUST is to create a European network of trusted research environments for sensitive data and to drive European interoperability by joint development of a common blueprint for federated data access and analysis.